Adamo198/survey-app/README.md

 # Survey Application
-A microservice survey application done with Vue3, Spring Cloud and MongoDB.
+A microservice survey application done with Vue3, Spring Cloud and MongoDB deployed on Docker.